Voduu/buttons/planning.md

 Palette Colors:
 A18276 | FCFCFC | 7D83FF | 353B3C | 007FFF
 Beaver | White  | MSlate | Onyx   | Azure

+* Update photo grid to use flex inside of each grid cell to force photo to top of cell and label to bottom?